PxPlus Installation and Configuration

 pvxprms

-Optional PxPlus system parameters to be set from the Command line.
+Optional PxPlus system parameters to set from the Command line.
 Most PxPlus system parameters are valid, including:

 -SZ= integer